 Today, longer a dockyard, it still uses the name.
 The berths and all buildings are civilian.
 It still handles the occasional hydrographic survey and cable laying ships.
 The facilities include locally owned shops and restaurants.
 Access is free, except to the Bermuda Maritime Museum.
 Go by bus, ferry, moped or taxi.

 "The Andrews And The Onions", by Lt.
-Commander Ian Strannack, RN.
+Commander Ian Strannack, RN, formerly based in Bermuda.
 The story of the Royal Navy in Bermuda.

 Dockyard.
 P. O. Box MA 415, Mangrove Bay, MA BX.
 Set up in 1982 to manage and develop 214 acres of Government-owned land in the West End, including Watford Island, Boaz Island, Ireland Island South and North, the small islands forming the Crawl off Ireland South and the North and South basins and breakwaters.
 Directors are political appointees.
 Revenue is generated from residential and commercial tenants plus berthing fees from the commercial and cruise ship docks.
 Mega cruise ships now dock there.